Haghrah/ddeint/README.md

 <img src="/images/ddeint.png" width="256">

 This example is also solved using the Matlab function, dde23.
-The matlab output is also available here which approves the same results:
+The matlab output is also available here which approves the results:

 <img src="/images/dde23.png" width="256">